 support local parish ministries

-2020 has been a turbulent year and our parishes have responded to the important need of staying connected with their communities in new and exciting ways through the provision of online Masses, digital faith resources and greater connection via social media platforms.
-Accordingly, this year, the Bishop’s Annual Appeal will also support local parish ministries—staying connected in 2020.
+The past 18 months have created so much uncertainty and anxiety, and our parishes have responded to the important need and mission of staying connected with their communities through the provision of online Masses, digital faith resources and greater connection via social media platforms.
+Accordingly, this year, the Bishop’s Annual Appeal will continue to support local parish ministries – staying connected today and beyond.

-Your donation to this appeal will enable Bishop Brian to provide additional practical resources to our parishes to continue to stay connected with their local communities in meaningful, accessible and faith-giving ways.
+Your donation to this ministry will enable Bishop Brian to provide additional practical resources to our parishes to continue to stay connected with their local communities in meaningful, accessible and faith-giving ways.

 Ways to donate